Stayed tuned for upcoming workshop schedule.

 Come learn the edible and useful plants of New Mexico's high desert!

-Hope to see you there!
 Feel free to contact us with any questions.
 Work trades and sliding scale available as needed.